seam345/node-red-contrib-trello-functions/README.md

 * ### New Trello card

-Outputs a Trello card as msg.payload for every new card added to Trello between the previous and current activation of the node.
+Outputs a Trello card for every new card added  as msg.payload.

+Output is time bounded between the previous and current activation.

 * ### Assigned to Trello card

-Outputs a Trello card as msg.payload for every card the Trello user is assigned to between the previous and current activation of the node.
+Outputs a Trello card for every card the Trello user is assigned to as msg.payload.

+Output is time bounded between the previous and current activation.

 * ### Get card moved lists

-Outputs a Trello card as msg.payload for every card moved between Trello list between the previous and current activation of the node.
+Outputs a Trello card that has moved Trello list as msg.payload.

+Output is time bounded between the previous and current activation.

+### Exclude self

+All nodes have a boolean option to exclude any actions performed by the owner of the API key.

 ## Current plans to implement
 * Create a moved to list node to fire whenever a card is moved to a particular list
+* Considering changing the nodes from function nodes to output nodes
 * Currently taking suggestions on other nodes.